edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### Describe with an example how traceroute can discover the path taken from a packet toward a particular destination.

 ### Netfilter and how is it used in firewall

-### Provide a description of the fragmentation service in IPv6, explaining the pros and cons of the used approach.

 ### Describe the security services provided by the Encapsulating Security Payload protocol, specifying the differences between the case in which is used in transport or in tunnel mode.